Tube Sockets, Part 5. Socket Dampers

 For watching this video, you may need to add the Apple Quicktime viewer in your browser.

 In this video I have mounted the tube socket not the right way!
 This funny mounting method was only done to make the demonstration possible.
-The right way to mount the silicon dampers is shown in the pictures above.
+The right way to mount the silicon dampers is shown in the other pictures here.

 Tube socket dampers